ScanVan/sfs-framework/README.md

 # sfs-framework

-As an example, a small set of _spherical images_ is used here.
+As an example of the _sfs-framework_ usage, a small set of _spherical images_ is used.
 These images are produced by the spherical central camera built during the _ScanVan project_.
-The following illustration shows a summary of the images used for this example :
+The following illustrations show a summary of the images used for this example :

 <br />
 <p align="center">